adhemm/tunisme_django/README.md

 ### PS:
-Static and Templates folders are Missing Contact Me if you want them , why we faced some problems with git soon we will solve the issues
+Static and Templates folders are Missing Contact Me if you want them , you're asking why?.
+We faced some problems with git soon we will solve the issues